DevMountain/mentor-project-phase-handbook/README.md

 ## Daily

 During this phase of the program, it is important to maintain a routine and help students succeed by keeping them accountable and continuously learning/growing.
 Mentors should continue to take attendance and inform their instructor of any student attendance issues.
 Students should break for lunch at 12:30pm, and be expected to return at 1:30pm sharp.
+Students are expected to be in class during all class hours, and are not permitted to come in late/leave early.

 * 9:00am - 10:00am Mentor-guided Whiteboarding/Interview Practice
 > Whiteboard/Katas are assigned as pre-class content on the LMS, solutions for Mentors can be found there as well.